 The Greener Blind

-The unique metalizing process begins by washing the fabric of any impurities.
-The fabric is then passed through a vacuum chamber where pure aluminum is heated, vapourized, and bonded to the surface of the fabric in a microscopically thin layer.
-The aluminum is fused to the fabric yarns; it is this patented process that gives EnviroScreen its ability to reflect up to 74% of incoming infrared heat, UV light, and visible light.
+ProSilver™ 802 fabric is woven in a screen-like appearance and special weaving machines ensure the fabric has a uniform and smooth surface.
+Once the base fabric is woven, colour is applied and all impurities are removed in preparation for metalization.
+The fabric is passed through a purpose-built vacuum chamber where pure aluminum is heated, vapourized and bonded to the surface of the fabric forming a microscopically thin layer.
+It is this patented process that gives ProSilver™ 802 its ability to reflect up to 74% of incoming infrared heat, UV light, and visible light.

-Viewed from the exterior of a building, EnviroScreen fabric has an off-white appearance similar to standard white or grey shades.
-As the sun’s rays hit the back of EnviroScreen, light is diffused and scattered in all directions eliminating any mirror effect.
+Viewed from the exterior of a building, ProSilver™ 802 fabric has an off-white appearance similar to standard white or grey shades, making it compliant with most building decor codes.
+As the sun’s rays hit the back of the fabric, light is diffused and scattered in all directions eliminating any mirror-like effect.

 The images above demonstrate how the vacuum bonding process fuses the aluminum to the fabric yarns while keeping the pores of the fabric open.
 By sealing the yarns with reflective aluminum, glare reduction, heat reflection, and clear and crisp outside views are achieved by allowing the correct amount of light through the fabric weave.